aunum/model-os/README.md

 # List files in the package
 files = pkg.ls()

-# open a file in the package
+# Open a file in the package
 with pkg.open("./foo.yaml") as f:
     b = f.read()